mahi2025/lend/README.md

 This is a fintech backend API built using Express.js provides endpoints to manage loan based on user input through REST API.

 ## Features
-- store users,loan and repayment record in a database
+- store users, loans and repayment record in a database
 - Provide REST API endpoints for loan and managing users
 - Authentication and authorization